-Today, we're going to learn how to make an easy Cross the Road game on Scratch.
+Today, you and your child are going to learn how to make an easy Cross the Road game on Scratch.
 In this game, the objective is to get your character across a busy road without getting hit.
 If you make it to the other side unscathed, you win!

 This is a fairly popular game, and a fairly popular iteration of this game places you in control of a chicken trying to avoid getting hit by a car.
 You've probably heard the joke a thousand times, "Why did the chicken cross the road?"
 You know who else has heard that joke a thousand times?
 The chicken, and it's pretty sick of it, if not in fact just a little angry.